didenko/fst/README.md

 ### <span id="TempCreateChdir" />[TempCreateChdir](https://godoc.org/go.didenko.com/fst#TempCreateChdir)

 The _TempCreateChdir_ function provides an API-like way to create and populate a temporary directory tree for testing.
 It takes an _io.Reader_, from which is expects to receive lines with ***tab-separated*** fields describing the directories and files to be populated.
-Here is an example:
+Here is an a hypothetical example:

 ```go
 tree := `